 This feature originally ran in 2013.
 With Jim James, Hope Sandoval, and Ryan Adams all preparing to drop new albums, we figured, why not take another look?

 Singer-songwriters going solo is like an actor saying they’d like to direct.
-They think they have the skills from years of playing in a group, and now they can take the reins themselves.
-Sometimes, it turns out horrifically, and the performers realize (or don’t) that strength lies in numbers–such as every KISS solo album, or Shatner’s Star Trek V: The Final Frontier.
+They think they have the skills from years of playing in a group and can now take the reins themselves.
+Sometimes, it turns out horrifically, and the performers realize (or don’t) that strength lies in numbers — such as every KISS solo album or Shatner’s Star Trek V: The Final Frontier.

 Alas, we came up with a list.
-Ahead of you are singer-songwriters in the rock genre who either nailed it on their first try, or were able to hone their singular voice into albums that far eclipsed anything their bands ever did.
+Ahead of you are singer-songwriters in the rock genre who either nailed it on their first solo try or were able to hone their singular voice into albums that stand shoulder-to-shoulder with or maybe even head and shoulders above anything their bands ever did.
 Think we left anything off?
 (Of course we did.)
 Let us know in the comments.